CANDELbio/alzabo/README.md

 Alzabo does a number of different tasks centered around a simple schema format for graph databases.

+Core:
 - Defines an .edn schema format, with semantics similar to RDF.
-- Tool to convert the [CANDEL schema](https://github.com/ParkerICI/pret/tree/master/resources/schema) into Alzabo format
-- Tool to generate Datomic schemas from Alzabo format
 - Tool to generate HTML documentation from Alzabo schemas
 - A Clojurescript applet to do autocompletion over Alzabo schemas (appears as part of HTML doc)

+Import:
+- Tool to convert the [CANDEL schema](https://github.com/candelbio/pret/tree/master/resources/schema) into Alzabo schema
+- Tool to convert OpenAPI YAML format into Alzabo schemas

+Export:
+- Tool to generate Datomic schemas from Alzabo format

 ## Schema format